avifeder/RDS-SECURITY-SYSTEM/README.md

 Between each client and server there is a key renewal every few minutes.

 The process simulates a digital signature on each package sent to RDS.

+server.py - This is the server's script.
+It prevents access to RDS from unauthorized computers. client.py - This is the clirnt's script.
+It sends authentication packets to all packets sent to RDS from client.